Fluent Bit: Official Manual

 └── fluent-bit.pdb

-To register Fluent Bit as a Windows service, you need to execute the following command on Command Prompt.
-Please be careful that a single space is required after binpath=.
+To register Fluent Bit as a Windows service, execute the following command on at a command prompt.
+A single space is required after binpath=.

 % sc.exe start fluent-bit